 Bill Would Help Prevent Exploitation of Vulnerabilities Like One Found In Log4j That Could Compromise Critical Systems

-WASHINGTON, DC – U.S. Senators Gary Peters (D-MI) and Josh Hawley (R-MO) introduced bipartisan legislation to help protect federal and critical infrastructure systems by strengthening the security of open source software has advanced in the Senate.
+WASHINGTON, DC – Bipartisan legislation authored by U.S. Senators Gary Peters (D-MI) and Josh Hawley (R-MO) to help protect federal and critical infrastructure systems by strengthening the security of open source software has advanced in the Senate.
 The legislation would direct the Cybersecurity and Infrastructure Security Agency (CISA) to help ensure that open source software is used safely and securely by the federal government, critical infrastructure, and others.
-In 2022, a software vulnerability discovered in Log4j – which is widely used open source code – affected millions of computers worldwide, including critical infrastructure and federal systems.
+A software vulnerability first discovered in 2021 in Log4j – which is widely used open source code – affected millions of computers worldwide, including critical infrastructure and federal systems.
 This led top cybersecurity experts to call it one of the most severe and widespread cybersecurity vulnerabilities ever seen.
 The bill was advanced by the Senate Homeland Security and Governmental Affairs Committee where Peters serves as Chair, and now moves to the full Senate for consideration.

 “At a time when our adversaries, particularly the Chinese Communist Party, continue to attack and exploit our federal agencies’ software vulnerabilities, it is imperative that Congress work to bolster our national cybersecurity,” said Senator Hawley.
 “The Securing Open Source Software Act is a great step toward better understanding the risk associated with software deficiencies, and better defending the U.S. government and its critical infrastructure from cyberattacks by our enemies.”